-Ireland’s Energy Market is Unexpected Brexit Victim
+Ireland’s Energy Market Is Unexpected Brexit Victim

 It is unclear if the problems have started to have an impact on energy pricing.
 At two points in January, the SEM had to import power at prices of more than 1,700 euros ($2,000) per megawatt-hour.

-But David Martin, senior communications specialist at EirGrid, said in an email that: “While there has not been time to determine accurately the impact of Brexit on the SEM, our initial assessment is that the prices have been similar to that experienced pre-Brexit in similar circumstances.”
+But David Martin, senior communications specialist at EirGrid, had this to say in an email: “While there has not been time to determine accurately the impact of Brexit on the SEM, our initial assessment is that the prices have been similar to [those] experienced pre-Brexit in similar circumstances.”

-The supply problems have been exacerbated by winter weather, Hewitt told GTM in an interview, and even so may seem minor compared to the blackouts sweeping across frozen Texas.
+The supply problems have been exacerbated by winter weather, EnAppSys' Hewitt told GTM in an interview, and even so, they may seem minor compared to the blackouts sweeping across frozen Texas.

-But what makes Ireland’s case poignant is that policymakers have had almost four years to prepare for the U.K.’s departure from the IEM—and still “people hadn’t quite realized exactly what was going to happen,” said Hewitt.
+But what makes Ireland’s case poignant is that policymakers have had almost four years to prepare for the U.K.’s departure from the IEM — and still, “people hadn’t quite realized exactly what was going to happen,” said Hewitt.

-European Commission officials and industry bodies warned that trading energy with the U.K. would become less efficient and more expensive after reviewing the details of the Brexit deal in early January.
+After reviewing the details of the Brexit deal in early January, European Commission officials and industry bodies warned that trading energy with the U.K. would become less efficient and more expensive.

 Under the current arrangement, “There are now two marginal generators on the system setting different prices, rather than just one marginal generator and one price,” said Cornwall Insight wholesale team lead Tim Dixon in an email.